-The trouble in Santa Monica began three years ago, when Vix applied for and was granted a booth in Palisades Park alongside the story of Jesus Christ's birth, from Mary's visit from the Angel Gabriel to the traditional crèche.
+The trouble in Santa Monica began in 2009, when atheist Damon Vix applied for and was granted a booth in Palisades Park alongside the story of Jesus Christ's birth.

 Vix hung a simple sign that quoted Thomas Jefferson: "Religions are all alike -- founded on fables and mythologies."
 The other side read "Happy Solstice."
 He repeated the display the following year but then upped the stakes significantly.